eriktuck/ei-dev/docs/notes.md

 <p> Here's some more content with a <a href='https://enviroincentives.com'>link</a></p>
 </details>

-Note that the `details` tag is styled by the extension [admonition](#admonition) as a call out box.
-I couldn't prevent this behavior by removing the admonition extension from my yaml file when using the Material Theme.
-[Adding custom CSS](#css) or switching to a different theme may help override this behavior.
+Note that the `details` tag is styled by the extension [admonition](#admonition) as a call out box when using the Material Theme.
+I couldn't prevent this behavior by removing the admonition extension from my yaml file.
+Switching to a different theme will avoid this behavior.
+[Adding custom CSS](#css) may also be an option.

 ##### PyMdown